mothur/mothur.github.io/_wiki/mothur_v.1.21.0.md

 that have been detected in the original code provided by the developers.
-Second, we modified the [indicator](indicator) command to make its use more flexible and to include p-values to describe the significance of an indicator\'s strength.
+Second, we modified the [indicator](indicator) command to make its use more flexible and to include p-values to describe the significance of an indicator's strength.
 Third, it is now possible to store a reference database in memory so that you can run a command (e.g. classify.seqs) multiple times without having to re-load the database.
 This may be useful for people that want to develop web-based